Skip to main content

 Nebari heavily depends on Terraform and Python.
 The installation of the Terraform binary is built-in within the Nebari source code, and it is automatically downloaded during the first execution.
 Currently, only Linux and macOS are supported.
 Windows is only supported through the “Windows Subsystem for Linux” ("WSL").

-There are currently two ways to install Nebari:
+There are currently two ways to install the Nebari CLI:

 1. You can install Nebari directly from the Python Package Index (PyPI) using pip.
 For most common architectures and platforms (Linux x86-64 and macOS x86-64), pip will download and install the most recent version available.